Wal Handley: Biography

-In 1933 he also added a couple of 250cc continental Grand Prix wins riding Moto Guzzi machines, and in the same year he broke the run of Norton dominance by winning the 350 class of the Ulster Grand Prix.
-In 1934 he contracted to race Norton motorcycles and gained his fifth win in the Belgian Grand Prix at Spa.
-In 1937 he gained the gold star for BSA by lapping the Brooklands circuit at over 107 mph.
+In 1933, Handley also added a couple of 250cc continental Grand Prix wins riding Moto Guzzi machines, and in the same year, he broke the run of Norton dominance by winning the 350 class of the Ulster Grand Prix.
+In 1934, he contracted to race Norton motorcycles and gained his fifth win in the Belgian Grand Prix at Spa.
+In 1937, he gained the gold star for BSA by lapping the Brooklands circuit at over 107 mph.
 He did this at a time when most people had wrongly surmised that he had decided to retire.

 MG & Riley Cars

-He took up car racing in 1934, becoming a member of George Eyston's MG team.
+Handley took up car racing in 1934, becoming a member of George Eyston's MG team.
 His car racing ability was soon remarked upon at Brooklands and also drew favourable comment in the Isle of Man 'Round the Houses' contests.
 He also raced cars at Donington and in the RAC International TT on the Ards circuit in Northern Ireland, but he had no success and, after MG exited motor racing, he teamed up with Freddie Dixon.
-In 1935 he became Dixon's co-driver and together they raced the Dixon Riley at Brooklands, where Walter shared in their gaining the Race Team Award in the 1935 500-mile race.
-It was at Donington in the British Empire Trophy Race of 1936 that Wal suffered serious injuries when the Riley somersaulted at the Hairpin Bend.
+In 1935, he became Dixon's co-driver and together they raced the Dixon Riley at Brooklands, where Walter shared in their gaining the Race Team Award in the 1935 500-mile race.
+It was at Donington in the British Empire Trophy Race of 1936 that Handley suffered serious injuries when the Riley somersaulted at the Hairpin Bend.
 A major factor causing this spectacular crash was due to the fact that Dixon had decided to experiment by locking the differential on the eve of the race and there had been no time to practise.
-No sooner had Wal recovered from his injuries than he was looking for another opportunity to race when war came.
+No sooner had Handley recovered from his injuries than he was looking for another opportunity to race when war came.

 Aviation and war service

 Handley's main relaxation came from flying.
 His flying instructor was Tommy Rose, who later became a famous aviator gaining the record for flying from London to Cape Town.
 Handley soon became a prominent member of the Midland Aero Club, his aircraft included an SE 5A, a Bristol fighter and a Puss Moth.
 By the time of World War II, he had flown for over 700 hours, an unusual achievement for a private owner at that time.
-When war came he immediately volunteered to join the Air Transport Auxiliary (ATA).
+When war came, he immediately volunteered to join the Air Transport Auxiliary (ATA).
 He became the CO at Hawarden, Flintshire - the largest Ferry Pool in the ATA.

 Handley died on 15 November 1941 when his Bell P39 Airacobra AH 598 crashed after the engine started cutting-out during take-off from RAF Kirkbride, just south of Kirkbride in Cumberland.
 The crash site was near Fingland, 2 mi east of RAF Kirkbride.